Holly Dolly

-As the story goes, Holly Dolly is a little donkey-girl from the country whose dream was to be a big star.
+As the story goes, Holly Dolly was a little donkey-girl from the country whose dream was to be a big star.
 Upon meeting four guardian angels, she was granted wishes to make her dreams come true.

-In August 2006, the German ring tone provider Jamba! began selling a collection of media based on the animated singer Holly Dolly.
+In August 2006, the German ringtone provider Jamba! began selling a collection of media based on Holly Dolly.
 The video shows a variety of different animated dancers, but mostly focuses on Holly Dolly.

 Holly Dolly's songs include "The Dolly Song", "My Name is Dolly", "Ciao Ciao Goodbye", "The Jingle Bell Rock", "Holly's Farm", "Horror Show", "Don't Worry Be Happy", "Holly Sumba", "Mister Joe", "Santa Baby", "Pretty Intro", "Slap and Tickle", "La Isla Bonita", "Lollypop", "Limbo Rock" and "Without Control".